University of Arkansas at Little Rock

 Points of Pride

-- UALR is a public university with about 13,000 full- and part-time students enrolled in more than 140 programs of study in six colleges, the Graduate School and the William H. Bowen School of Law.
+- UALR is a public university with more than 12,000 full- and part-time students enrolled in more than 140 programs of study in five colleges, the Graduate School and the William H. Bowen School of Law.

-- UALR’s locale in the center of the state and at the seat of state government affords its students and employees the benefits of a bustling metropolitan environment, with unique access to corporate, government and non-profit opportunities for jobs, internships, research and professional mentoring, and a range of cultural and recreational opportunities in art, theatre, dance and music.
+- UALR’s location in the center of the state and at the seat of state government affords its students and employees the benefits of a bustling metropolitan environment, with unique access to corporate, government and nonprofit opportunities for jobs, internships, research and professional mentoring, and a range of cultural and recreational opportunities in art, theater, dance and music.
+The collaborations inspired new divisions in 2014 to include Research, Innovation and Economic Development; Community Connections Center; and Collections and Archives.